A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Future Directions

-Future POI recommendation models will move beyond traditional and deep learning techniques, incorporating various data modalities and more advanced methodologies to further improve accuracy and personalization.
-(1) \textbf{LLM Agent-Powered POI Recommendation.} The integration of Large Language Model (LLM) agents \cite{xi2023rise} into POI recommendation systems offers another approach to enhance personalization POI recommendation.
+Future POI recommendation models will move beyond traditional and deep learning techniques, incorporating various data modalities and more advanced methodologies to further improve accuracy and personalization. \textbf{(1)} \textbf{LLM Agent-Powered POI Recommendation.} The integration of Large Language Model (LLM) agents~\cite{xi2023rise} into POI recommendation systems offers another approach to enhance personalization POI recommendation.
 LLM agents can interpret user preferences through natural language interactions, making real-time POI recommendations based on conversational queries and feedback \cite{liu2024semantic,ning2024cheatagent}.
 These agents can provide personalized POI suggestions by engaging users in dialogue to clarify needs and generate tailored recommendations.
-By incorporating contextual factors such as location, time, and user-specific constraints, LLM-powered POI recommendation systems offer dynamic, context-aware suggestions.
-(2) \textbf{LLM-Powered Explainable POI Recommendation.} Creating an explainable POI recommendation system via large language models is a promising avenue for leveraging advanced language processing capabilities to provide transparent and understandable POI recommendations.
+By incorporating contextual factors such as location, time, and user-specific constraints, LLM-powered POI recommendation systems offer dynamic, context-aware suggestions. \textbf{(2) LLMs-Powered Explainable POI Recommendation.} Creating an explainable POI recommendation system via large language models is a promising avenue for leveraging advanced language processing capabilities to provide transparent and understandable POI recommendations.
 By utilizing these models, users can receive recommendations accompanied by explanations that clarify why a particular POI is suggested.
-This transparency enhances user trust and engagement by shedding light on the decision-making process behind each recommendation, ultimately improving the overall user experience of POI recommendation.
+This transparency enhances user trust and engagement by shedding light on the decision-making process behind each recommendation, ultimately improving the overall user experience of POI recommendation. {\tkderevision{\textbf{(3) Semantic Alignment Between POI Models and Real Applications.} Bridging semantic gaps between spatial data and real-world contexts enables POI models to understand POI spatial information.
+Integrating geographic hierarchies, proximity patterns, and spatial correlations among POIs (\eg, analyzing a park’s relation to transit hubs and neighborhoods) will improve POI recommendation contextual relevance, thereby improving POI recommendation accuracy.}}